Blank Space: Lyrics and music

 Talking to GQ in 2015, Swift said that she envisioned "Blank Space" to be a satirical self-referential nod to the media perception of her image as "a girl who's crazy but seductive but glamorous but nuts but manipulative".
 She admitted that she had felt personally attacked for a long time before realizing "it was kind of hilarious".
 She co-wrote the song with its producers, Max Martin and Shellback.

 "Blank Space" follows the verse–chorus song structure.
 The lyrics in the verses are clipped, "Magic, madness, heaven, sin", which the musicologist Nate Sloan said set a mysterious and dreadful tone.
 At one point, Swift describes herself as a "nightmare dressed like a daydream".
 The refrain alludes to Swift's songwriting practice taking inspiration from her love life: the lyrics, "Got a long list of ex-lovers They'll tell you I'm insane But I've got a blank space, baby", are followed by a brief silence and then a clicking retractable pen sound, and Swift concludes the refrain: "And I'll write your name."
-After the song's release, the line "Got a long list of ex-lovers" was misheard by some audience as "All the lonely Starbucks lovers", which prompted internet discussions including a response from Starbucks themselves.
+After the song's release, the ending of the line "Got a long list of ex-lovers" was misheard by some audience as "Starbucks lovers", which prompted internet discussions including a response from Starbucks themselves.